playduck/thd-thesis/README.md

 # THD-Template

-This is a LaTeX template for use at the [Deggendorf Institute of Technology](https://th-deg.de).
+This is an *unofficial* LaTeX template for use at the [Deggendorf Institute of Technology](https://th-deg.de).
 This template was specifically designed for the course "Applied Computer Science".

 ## Building

-The project uses XeLaTex.
+The project uses XeLaTeX.

 - [makefile](makefile)
 - [powershell Skript](make.ps1)